Police officer pumps, pays for elderly woman's gas, viral Facebook post shows

 “After a few minutes of getting to know one another he realized she was really struggling and didn’t have any gas or money left,” he shared.
 “The $3 will only get her so far.”

-The officer wasn’t done, according to Kazz’s account: he went inside and paid more for the woman’s gas.
+The officer’s kindness continued, according to Kazz’s account: he then went inside and paid more for the woman’s gas.

 “He went back and finished pumping and she told him her husband had recently passed away and she’s stuck paying all their bills and is behind every month.
 This $20 really helped her!”
 Kazz said.